Henri Kantonen

-Henri Mikael Kantonen (born 20 August 1997) is a Finnish professional basketball player who plays as a shooting guard for Korisliiga team Kataja, and the Finland national team.
+Henri Mikael Kantonen (born 20 August 1997) is a Finnish professional basketball player who plays as a shooting guard for Romanian Liga Națională team Argeș Pitești, and the Finland national team.
 Kantonen started playing basketball in a youth team of Torpan Pojat.

 Professional career

 Kantonen has won two Finnish championship titles with Kauhajoki Karhu Basket in 2018 and 2022, during his two stints with the club.
 He was awarded the Korisliiga Most Improved Player in 2018.
 In 2019, Kantonen also won the Finnish Cup with Salon Vilpas.